Home

 If you're flying into Boston, you'll land at Boston's Logan International Airport.

 The airport is quite conveniently located just a few miles from the city.
 That said, it can still take a while to get downtown depending on the mode of transportation you choose to use.
 Check out our Logan Airport transportation page to learn about your options.
+Here you can find both traditional kinds of transport and information about ride-sharing/transportation network companies like Uber and Lyft.

 If you have family or friends coming to pick you up, or Boston is your base and you need long-term airport parking, you can learn about Logan Airport parking options here.
 FYI, they have a "cell phone parking lot" so people can minimize gas emissions as well as save on parking fees when they're waiting for their guests to arrive.